jtriley/StarCluster/docs/sphinx/manual/configuration.rst

 When starting a cluster each node is added to a common security group.
 This security group is created by StarCluster and has
 a name of the form "@sc-*<cluster_tag>*" where *<cluster_tag>* is the name you provided to the "start" command.

-By default, StarCluster adds a permission to this security group that allows access to port 22 (openssh) from all IP addresses.
+By default, StarCluster adds a permission to this security group that allows access to port 22 (ssh) from all IP addresses.
 This is needed so that StarCluster can connect to the instances and configure them properly.
 If you want to specify additional security group permissions to be set after starting your cluster you can do so in the config by creating one or more **[permission]** sections.
 These sections can then be specified in one or more cluster templates.
 Here's an example that opens port 80 (web server) to the world for the *smallcluster* template: